SideFx/wxTranslator/README.md

 Click the highlighted toolbar icon to generate the final `.MO` file:
 ![Screenshot](images/img07.png)

-This will first create the corresponding `.PO` file and then call the `msgfmt` tool to generate the final `.MO` file.
+This will generate the final machine object `.MO` file.

 wxTranslator was used to generate its German translation:
 ![Screenshot](images/img06.png)